Build a Database Server

 Get help with the tricky bits

-200+ test cases and 12 chapter guide will help you build your solution step by step.
+200+ test cases and 13 chapter guide will help you build your solution step by step.
 Full of hints and diagrams to help you plan your implementation as well as a full sample solution.
-Access to a Discord server to share solutions to ask for help on when stuck.
+Access to a Discord discussion group to share solutions and ask for help when stuck.

 Book

-12 chapter guide to help create your implementation and ideas for extensions.
-Available on web or as a download.
+13 chapter guide to help create your implementation and ideas for extensions.
+Available on web or as a downloadable PDF.

 A sample solution for the project in Ruby.